Jylpah/dvplc/README.md

 `--replace` Delete source files after conversion

-`--destination` `DIR` Place converted files in to DIR and mirror the source file tree structure.
+`--mirror` `DIR` Mirror source tree structure to DIR and place converted files there.
 All source files have to be under working dir.

 ## `encode` OPTIONS